jwilliams-mongo/clone-mdb-docs/README.md

    ```shell
    python3 path/to/clone-mdb-docs-repo/clone-mdb-docs-repos.py jwilliams-mongo /Users/jwilliams/projects/
    ```
-   **Note**: You must include the `/` at the end of the output directory for the script to work correctly.

  When the script completes, it returns a list of repositories that it did not clone because: